compcogneuro/web/content/curse-of-dimensionality.md

 Another fun real-world demonstration is the difficulty in folding paper in half progressively more than 8 times, because the thickness grows exponentially.
 The world record is apparently 13, which required [54,000 feet of toilet paper](https://www.npr.org/sections/thetwo-way/2011/12/05/143150449/record-folders-54-000-feet-of-paper-13-folds-one-new-standard) (NPR link).

-In the domain of computation, the size of the problem space for even relatively simple games grows exponentially, limiting the ability to apply simple [[search]] through this problem space to find good strategies.
+In the domain of computation, the size of the problem space for even relatively simple games grows exponentially, limiting the ability to apply simple brute-force [[search]] algorithms through this problem space to find good strategies.
 For example, it is only possible to fully search the problem space in the game of chess with 7 pieces in play, and even this took a massive amount of computation and storage.